- Tie Down Straps >

 Cam Buckle Tie Down Straps & Lashing Straps

-Cam Buckle Straps are another type of tie down straps commonly used for dry van trailers and enclosed trailers in combination with e-track rails.
+Cam Buckle Straps are commonly used for dry van trailers and enclosed trailers in combination with e-track rails.
 Cam Buckle Straps can also be called Lashing Straps around the cargo control industry.

 Cam buckle straps are tightened using hand strength and cargo buckles.
 The buckle hardware is designed to open and allow webbing to be threaded through the hardware to the desired strength, once released it can hold the webbing in place until it reaches the final destination.

-One of the benefits of using hand strength to tighten cam buckle straps is that it helps to prevent overtightening damage that other hardware such as ratchets can cause if you are not careful.
+One of the benefits of using hand strength to tighten cam buckle straps is that it helps prevent overtightening damage that other hardware such as ratchets can cause if not used with caution.
 This makes it ideal for securing sensitive cargo such as antiques, valuables, and sentimental items that are either expensive to replace or not replaceable at all.
 Despite being tightened using hand strength, 2-inch cam buckle straps can have safe working load limit ratings of 915 lbs per tie-down strap.

-Cam buckle straps are made in either 1-inch or 2-inch webbing sizes and can be assembled with a wide range of end fitting hardware such as hooks, e-track fittings, or even endless using no hardware to bundle cargo together or for outdoor applications such as treestands.
+Cam buckle straps are made in either 1-inch or 2-inch webbing sizes.
+They can be assembled with a wide range of end-fitting hardware, such as hooks, e-track fittings, or even endless options, using no hardware to bundle cargo together or for outdoor applications, like treestands.

 Some of the most popular cam buckle securement applications include securing motorcycles, hunting treestands, pallets inside of dry vans, or for professional movers moving from one location to another safely.

 A majority of our cam buckle straps are made in-house and can be custom-made to order with options that work best for your securement application.
-If you have any questions or need it custom-made with an option that you don’t see listed on our website, please give our experts a call at 800-444-0956 for further information and pricing.
+If you have any questions or need a custom-made option not listed on our website, please call our experts at 800-444-0956 for further information and pricing.

 Endless Loop Tie Down Straps